EarthEngineering/keyphrase/README.md

 ![Key](./key.jpg "Key")

 KeyPhrase generator for the [EARTH Network](https://www.earth.engineering).
-KeyPhrases are human readable backup phrase which contains most of the information needed to recreate your EARTH addresses.
+KeyPhrases are human readable backup phrases which contain most of the information needed to recreate your EARTH addresses.

 For more info check out the [KeyPhrase Specification](https://github.com/EarthEngineering/keyphrase/wiki/KeyPhrase-Specification)